amankrchandra/Internship-Project---Zidio-dev-portal/README.md

 🚀 Live Demo
-(Coming soon — add link here when deployed)
+(Coming Soon — add link here when deployed)

 🤝 Contribution
-This is a personal internship/portfolio project, but feel free to fork and explore.
+This is a personal Internship/Portfolio project, but feel free to fork and explore.

 📜 License
 This project is licensed under the MIT License – see the LICENSE file for details.